Guest Post by Willis Eschenbach

 Thinking about it, that would be an interesting test of a computer climate model.
-You can’t see how well they simulate thunderstorms (except in the abstract) because they’re too small, sub-gridscale.
-But in their current form, do the climate models periodically cough up fair-weather summer gales off the coast of California such as peg the meter of a man’s pucker factor with fifty knot winds and twenty-five foot waves?
+You can’t see how well they simulate thunderstorms (except in the abstract) because they’re too small, sub-grid-scale.
+But in their current form, do the climate models periodically cough up fair-weather summer gales off the coast of California such as peg the needle on a man’s pucker factor meter, with fifty-knot winds and twenty-five-foot waves?
 I have no idea.

 Anyhow, as I said, my thanks for the very interesting question.
 I’m adding this to the head post.

 … from Willis’s piecemeal and ongoing autobiography, entitled “Retire Early … And Often” …